-Ok, now they are onto something!
-Yes, help around the house is great, but it all boils down to feeling under appreciated.
-If the husband were to make the wife feel more appreciated—perhaps thanking her for what has already been done, that might be even more beneficial than helping.
+Okay, now they are onto something!
+Yes, help around the house is great, but it all boils down to feeling underappreciated.
+If the husband were to make the wife feel more appreciated, perhaps thanking her for what already has been done, that might be even more beneficial than helping.
 Combining help and gratitude could be the ultimate healer in this fight.

 - Common Issue: Vacationing with the in-laws.
 Husband doesn’t like to vacation with his in-laws, Wife does.

 - Agreement: We both know we need a vacation and we are due for an in-law visit.